Thinking Beyond Borders

 An employer must withhold tax on salaries and wages, and pay this over to Inland Revenue on or before the 20th of the preceding month in which this payment falls due.
 Late payment of this tax will attract penalties of 10% per month and interest charges of 20% per annum.

-There are certain exemptions available from paying tax which includes salaries and emoluments payable to a person who holds an office in Namibia as an official of a government other than Namibia; or any specialised agency of the United Nations, provided certain requirements are met.
+There are certain exemptions available from paying tax which includes salaries and emoluments payable to a person who holds an office in Namibia as an official of a government other than the government of Namibia; or any specialised agency of the United Nations, provided certain requirements are met.

 New Work Permit Application: Documentation